iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Section~\ref{sys_model} presents the iBEAMS system architecture.
-Section~\ref{problemform} formulates the core optimization problems underlying ISAC operation and PLS.
-Building on these formulations, and associated constraints, section~\ref{game_theory Framework} introduces the proposed iBEAMS architecture, which is described as a three-layer hierarchical game-theoretic control framework.
+Section~\ref{sys_model} discusses the system model of iBEAMS.
+Section~\ref{problemform} formulates the core optimization problems underlying ISAC operation, PLS, and energy efficiency.
+Building on these formulations and associated constraints, section~\ref{game_theory Framework} introduces the proposed iBEAMS architecture, which is described as a three-layer hierarchical game-theoretic control framework.
 Section~\ref{num_eval} details the simulation setup and provides the corresponding numerical evaluation.
 Finally, Section~\ref{Conc.} concludes the article with key findings and outlines promising directions for future research.